Legal guide for company directors and CEOs in the UK

 • there is no maximum number of directors unless a maximum is prescribed by the articles of association.

-Appointments are generally made on an open-ended basis, and not for a fixed term, as the term will be a function of the related contractual relationship.
+For private companies, appointments are generally made on an open-ended basis, and not for a fixed term, as the term will be a function of the related contractual relationship.
 If desired, the articles of association can provide for fixed term appointments, with the option of reappointment at the end of the term.

 Appointment as an executive director involves the creation of an additional contractual relationship.
 The forms which this can take are discussed below.
 This aspect of the appointment is normally a matter for the board.